 When you’re a people-pleaser who can’t say no to others, you end up taking on other people’s work, errands, and even their emotional baggage.
-You’ve got enough on your own plate, and you most likely don’t have the time or energy to handle other people’s crap as well.
-Deal with this by getting clear on your priorities and practicing the art of saying no.
+You’ve got enough on your own plate, and you most likely don’t have the time or energy to handle other people’s problems as well.

 5. Fear of Judgment

 When you’re constantly worried about what others think about you, it only adds to the list of things you don’t really need to think about.
 You’ll never know what others really think about you, so why keep trying to figure it out?
 If they have a problem with you, they’ll tell you.
 And even if they do tell you, does their opinion really matter?

 Don’t let the fear of what other people think keep you from making your mark on the world.